General Atomics MQ-9 Reaper: Greece

 On 21 April 2022, a well-known Greek military journalist revealed in an interview that the Hellenic Air Force is discussing the purchase of three MQ-9 UCAVs along with the Israeli Heron TPs.
 Given that the US Air Force has long been operating MQ-9s from Larissa Air Base, Greece has some past experience with it from joint exercises.
-On 5 July 2022, the Hellenic Parliament approved the acquisition of 3 MQ-9B SeaGuardian UAVs along with two ground stations.
+On 5 July 2022, the Hellenic Parliament approved the acquisition of three MQ-9B SeaGuardian UAVs along with two ground stations.
 On 28 July 2022, the Greek Minister for National Defence, Nikolaos Panagiotopoulos, confirmed the acquisition of the three UAVs.

 India

 Lease

 In November 2020, the Indian Navy began operating two leased MQ-9B SeaGuardians.
 The lease agreement was valid for one year and has been extended subsequently.
 The drones are deployed at the Naval Air Station Rajali located in Tamil Nadu and had logged close to 3,000 hours covering over 14 million square miles by August 2022.

-On 18 September 2024, one of the leased drones of the Indian Navy crashed into the Bay of Bengal off Chennai during a routine surveillance flight.
+On 18 September 2024, one of the leased drones of the Indian Navy crashed into the Bay of Bengal off Chennai coast during a routine surveillance flight.
 General Atomics is expected to replace the lost drone.
 As per the lease agreement signed between the Navy and General Atomics.
 General Atomics has been given the responsibility to operate the drones for a certain amount of hours per month for the Indian Navy.
 The operations and maintenance is carried out from a ground control centre at INS Rajali near Chennai.
 On 3 February 2025, it was reported that General Atomics had replaced the crashed drone as per the lease agreement.
 The crash had occurred due to a power failure and the new drone is operational.
 The two drones have clocked 18,000 flying hours.

+The extension of the lease agreement for the High Altitude Long Endurance (HALE) RPAS was approved by the Defence Acquisition Council (DAC) on 29 December 2025.
+The ₹1600 crore project also includes the lease of two additional Sea Guardians which will fill the surveillance gap until the delivery of 31 MQ-9Bs begins.
+On 17 August, MoD signed a contract with GA-ASI for leasing two additional Sea Guardians for 30 months at a cost of ₹1943 crore.